thomasvaeth/samesies-profile/readme.md

 * Google Fonts

 ### How to Make Changes
+* Replace the profile picture
+  - Crop a picture into a square.
+Add it the images folder and change line 30 in index.html to direct to your picture.
 * Replace and add your links to the social media icons
 	- Replace: Download different social media icons [here](https://www.iconfinder.com/iconsets/neon-line-social-circles) in 48px x 48px.
 Save them in the images folder and follow the format for the other icons.
   - Add: In index.html just replace the # in <a href="#" with your URL.